soxofaan/duviz/README.rst

 - Progress reporting while you wait.
 Be hypnotized!
 - Detects your terminal width for maximum visualization pleasure.
 - Apart from file size (the default), you can also just count files (inodes)
+- Option to use terminal colors for the boxes instead of ASCII art

 Installation